 Bali….I was amazed that I got through India without getting sick.
-In my 10 years of 15 trips to India I have managed to get a wide range of illnesses ranging from ordinary bugs to full-on, 105 degree temperatures.
-I dodged the bullet this trip!
+In my 10 years of 15 trips to India, I have managed to get a wide range of illnesses ranging from ordinary bugs to full-on, 105-degree temperatures.
+I dodged the bullet on this trip!
 I was amazed!
 I jumped on the plane to Bali and patted myself on the back.
 Well done Kyle!

-My favorite days in Bali are spent on my rented motor scooter cruising through the markets, stores and back village workshops in Ubud.
-I must go into 30-40 shops a day.
+My favorite days in Bali are spent on my rented motor scooter cruising through the markets, stores, and back village workshops in Ubud.
+I must go to 30-40 shops a day.
 It is not easy to find quality wood Buddhas in Bali.
-There are hundreds of shops selling wood Buddhas however, over the years I have only found a small handful of artists who actually carve with true feeling for the work they are doing.
-Two artist that consistently make beautiful Buddhas are Mr Sayub and Mr Wayan.
+There are hundreds of shops selling wood Buddhas however, over the years I have only found a small handful of artists who actually carve with a true feeling for the work they are doing.
+Two artists that consistently make beautiful Buddhas are Mr. Sayub and Mr. Wayan.
 Wayan and his son carve my large standing Buddha statues on a blooming lotus base.
 This year he has carved two of them for me.
 One 8 feet tall and the other 6 feet tall.
 The detail and time taken on the flowing robes of the Buddha set his Buddha apart from other standing Buddhas!

-By this time in my trip I really needed a reward.
-I spent the past 23 days working, flying, scooting, exploring every day and deserved a day off.
-I went to the quite surf beach of Padang Padang and got a bungalow on the ocean and spent the next day surfing and enjoying the ocean and stillness.
+By this time on my trip, I really needed a reward.
+I spent the past 23 days working, flying, scooting, exploring every day, and deserved a day off.
+I went to the quiet surf beach of Padang Padang and got a bungalow on the ocean and spent the next day surfing and enjoying the ocean and stillness.
 My body and mind appreciated the day of mental tranquility and relaxation!
 Here is a video I shot from my bungalow.
 Yes, it was paradise!